Algorithms for Generating Pareto Fronts of Multi-objective Integer and Mixed-Integer Programming Problems: Conclusion and Discussion

 \section{Conclusion and Discussion}

+We have established relationships amongst various scalarization techniques listed in Section~\ref{sec3}.
 We have implemented and tested algorithms, which were originally proposed for continuous multi-objective problems, for constructing the Pareto front of integer and mixed-integer programming problems.
 These algorithms utilize one of the CHIM and SBG grid generation techniques and one of the Pascoletti--Serafini or weighted-constraint scalarization techniques, with two or three objective functions to minimize.
 We have also presented a new four-objective algorithm.
-We applied the algorithms to test problems, of which the four objective one being a mixed-integer programming problem and thus particularly difficult.
+We applied the algorithms to test problems, one of them being a challenging four objective mixed-integer programming problem.

 We found that for the given test problems, (i)~Algorithm~1 outperforms Algorithm~2 for the two-objective test problem, (ii)~Algorithm~3 outperforms Algorithm~4 for the first three-objective test problem and (iii)~Algorithm~5 outperforms Algorithm~6 for the second three-objective test problem.
-The common characteristic of the algorithms which are successful is that they use the weighted-constraint scalarization, this scalarization approach was previously demonstrated to perform well for continuous-variable problems with disconnected feasible domains in \cite{BurKayRiz2014, BurKayRiz2017}.
-It is also worth to note that, in solving the second three-objective test problem, we have demonstrated that Algorithm~5, which utilizes the SBG grid and the weighted-constraint scalarization, outperforms not only Algorithm~6 but also Algorithms~3 and 4.
+The common characteristic of the algorithms which are successful is that they use the weighted-constraint scalarization.
+This scalarization approach was previously demonstrated in \cite{BurKayRiz2014, BurKayRiz2017} to perform well for continuous-variable problems with disconnected feasible domains.
+It is also worth noting that, in solving the second three-objective test problem, we have demonstrated that Algorithm~5, which utilizes the SBG grid and the weighted-constraint scalarization, outperforms not only Algorithm~6 but also Algorithms~3 and 4.

 We have used the weighted-constraint scalarization and the SBG grid in Algorithm~7, which we have presented in this paper for the first time -- see Appendix~A.2.
-We have proposed a modified, mixed-integer programming, version of the already challenging rocket injector design problem (previously studied as a continuous problem in~\cite{BurKayRiz2017}), and applied Algorithm~7 to constructing the Pareto front of this problem successfully.
-The choice of the SBG grid for Algorithm~7 is essential as the boundary of the Pareto front in this case is quite complicated.
+We have proposed a modified, mixed-integer programming, version of the already challenging rocket injector design problem (previously studied as a continuous problem in~\cite{BurKayRiz2017}), and applied Algorithm~7 to construct the Pareto front of this problem successfully.
+The choice of the SBG grid for Algorithm~7 is essential as the boundary of the Pareto front of this problem is quite complicated.